Planning a Terrorist Act

 - The person’s act is done in preparation for, or planning, more than one terrorist act.

 Evidently, the laws surrounding terrorism are complex and you could be liable to punishment without actually realising you have committed a federal crime.
-Should you or someone you know be facing charges of planning a terrorist act, do not hesitate to contact Benjamin Leonardo – The Defenders, to schedule a FREE and confidential consultation.
+Should you or someone you know be facing charges of planning a terrorist act, do not hesitate to contact Benjamin Leonardo – The Defenders, to schedule a confidential consultation.

 The penalties for terrorism are amongst the most serious of penalties imposed by the judiciary system.
 The Criminal Code states that anyone found guilty of any acts done in preparation for or planning of terrorist acts is liable to life imprisonment.